schibsted/spid-tech-docs/resources/articles/mobile/access-tokens.md

 ### Client token

 Client tokens represents a client.
-Mobile clients can never be client tokens.
+Mobile clients never have access to client tokens.